By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• All UK human medicine export certificates now processed through electronic system
+• UK human medicine export certificates now processed through new electronic system

-• Digital platform provides 24/7 access for pharmaceutical companies
+• Digital platform launched by MHRA for pharmaceutical companies

 Frequently asked questions